1. Advanced English Reading Class Stumbling Toward Enlightenment is continuously in progress – by Eunhee Kim

 This news is about the dedicated doctors and nurses taking care of Covid-19 patients in an isolated ward of Dongguk University Gyeongju Campus.
 It is said that Buddhist teachings and practices are very helpful in treating the patients.

-5. Buddha’s Daughter in the World – Interview with Lama Devora Interview: Lama Devora
+5. Buddha’s Daughter in the World – Interview with Lama Dvora Interview: Lama Dvora

-Lama Devora founded the Ehvam International Spiritual Center for Peace in Israel and works there as a leader.
+Lama Dvora founded the Ehvam International Spiritual Center for Peace in Israel and works there as a leader.
 She’s also an executive director of the Method and Wisdom Association.
-Lama Devora received her masters and PhD degrees in math and computer science, and she also worked in a research center, a financial institution and in academia.
+Lama Dvora received her masters and PhD degrees in math and computer science, and she also worked in a research center, a financial institution and in academia.
 For over 30 years, she studied Buddhism and other Asian traditions, and also translated many Buddhist sutras into Hebrew.
-For the past 20 years, Lama Devora has been running Buddhist programs and taught students in Israel and other areas.
+For the past 20 years, Lama Dvora has been running Buddhist programs and taught students in Israel and other areas.

 6. Buddhist Leadership Series, Chamseon 2, The Way Back to Myself